 Narrator text: Methane is released when grazing cows pass wind.
 (Will appear after information text has been read) Tap one of the buttons below to select which step you think comes next!

 Button 1: Animals are transported to the slaughter house.
-[X] Button 2: Beef is transported to shops Button 3: Beef and packaging decomposes in a landfill
+[X] Button 2: Beef is transported to shops.
+Button 3: Beef and its packaging decompose in landfill.

 Slide 7